The Department of English offers work leading to the degrees Bachelor of Arts and Bachelor of Science in Education.

 Any courses numbered 300‑799 in the Description of Courses may be taken for departmental honors, except ENGL 505 Technical/Professional Writing Internship, ENGL 506 General English Internship, ENGL 579 Supervised Student Teaching and Follow-Up of Teachers, and ENGL 699 Senior Seminar in English.

 Bachelor of Arts Traditional emphasis majors, Bachelor of Science in Education majors, and English (Teaching) minors may substitute ENGL 304 Introduction to Writing About Literature for the literature option under the Human Heritage category in the General Education program.
-Students who do so must take additional upper division literature electives to meet total credit hour requirements for their major emphasis or minor.
+Students who do so must take additional upper division literature electives to meet total credit hour requirements as specified above for their major emphasis or minor.

 Directed Study Policy for Undergraduate Students